smartgeber Logo

 How Dijkstra’s Algorithm Works

-While Dijkstra’s algorithm is a great starting point, there are other shortest path algorithms you might consider.
-For instance, the Bellman-Ford algorithm can handle graphs with negative weights, although it is generally slower.
-Another option is the A* algorithm, which is particularly useful in scenarios where you have a heuristic to guide the search.
+While Dijkstra’s algorithm is a solid choice, there are other shortest path algorithms you might consider.
+For example, the Bellman-Ford algorithm can handle graphs with negative weights, though it is less efficient.
+If you're dealing with unweighted graphs, Breadth-First Search (BFS) is another simple option.

 The Importance of Theoretical Understanding